(Previous project title - Best practice spatial management of marine biodiversity)

-New data will be gathered during field trips to deep-sea regions of the east-coast Commonwealth marine reserve network and potentially the Cocos Keeling/Christmas Island Territories.
+New data will be gathered during field trips to deep-sea regions of the east-coast Australian Marine Park Network and potentially the Cocos Keeling/Christmas Island Territories.

 The research will characterise biodiversity in deep water reserves off Australia’s east coast and the environmental and evolutionary drivers that influence biodiversity patterns in Australia’s marine domain, as well as enhancing Australia’s capacity for spatial management.